Whether legal or illegal, stimulants have an addictive quality and side effects that can be very dangerous.

 Stimulant Use Disorder

-According to the Diagnostic and Statistical Manual, Fifth Edition (DSM-5), a stimulant use disorder, or stimulant addiction, can be defined by the observed use of a stimulant over the course of a year and associated with noted distress and decrease of function.1 Common signs of a stimulant addiction may include:1
+According to the Diagnostic and Statistical Manual, Fifth Edition (DSM-5), a stimulant use disorder, or stimulant addiction, can be defined by the observed use of a stimulant over the course of a year and is associated with noted distress and a decrease in function.1

 - Using higher or more frequent amounts of stimulants than intended